Wilson Benesch GRAVITON® Ti Tonearm Dohmann Edition

 How does it sound on a Dohmann turntable?

 We feel that we need to be careful in describing the sound of a component as there are many variables that have to be defined for the description to have any utility.
 It is impossible to qualify a sound without describing the room, the various components in the hi-fi system, etc. However, in situations where the room and components stay the same and only the tonearm is changed, we can say that the overwhelming feedback is that the GRAVITON® Ti is the most open, natural, uncoloured sound experienced in these auditions.
-We are comfortable in sharing the following observations:
+We are comfortable to share the following observations:

 Transparency – The ultimate sound quality objective of a tonearm is to be ‘sonically invisible’, meaning to make absolutely no sonic contribution to the sound so that the highest signal fidelity is achieved.
 In our experience, it is virtually impossible for a tonearm to be completely sonically invisible however the GRAVITON® Ti achieves the closet performance to that ideal that we have ever experienced.